 Editor’s note: The following information is not meant to diagnose or treat and should not take the place of personal consultation, as appropriate, with a qualified healthcare professional and/or behavioral therapist.

 This week’s “Food for Thought” answer is by pediatric psychologists Wendy Ward and Elizabeth Pulliam.
 Both practice at the University of Arkansas for Medical Sciences and Arkansas Children's Hospital.
 The university and medical center are among the 14 sites in the Autism Speaks Autism Treatment Network (ATN).

 Dr. Pulliam co-authored the Autism Speaks ATN/AIR-P tool kit: Exploring Feeding Behavior in Autism: A Guide for Parents.
 (Follow the title link for free download.)

 Thank you for reaching out.
 Your concerns are warranted and shared by many families in the autism community.
 In 2014, research by the U.S. Centers for Disease Control found that nearly a third of adolescents with autism are severely overweight, compared to 13 percent of typically developing children.

 We know that several factors contribute to the problem.
 They include a tendency for reduced physical activity and poor nutrition.
 In addition, weight gain is a common side effect of certain behavioral medicines.
 If your son is taking medications to help with challenging behaviors, you may want to discuss his related weight issues and possible alternative medicines with his physician.
-The Autism Speaks ATN/AIR-P tool kits on behavioral medication decision-makingand their safe and careful use can help guide this discussion.
-(Follow the text links to download the guides free of charge.)
+The Autism Speaks ATN/AIR-P tool kits on behavioral medication decision-making and their safe and careful use can help guide this discussion.

 It’s also important that your son’s healthcare team screen him for possible medical conditions that might be causing his continued weight gain.
 While uncommon, such metabolic issues can be serious.
 So they should be considered and ruled out before starting a weight control plan.